 If you’re looking to obtain a mortgage, you should first determine the amount of monthly payment you can afford — which means it’s critical to have a strong knowledge of your financial situation.
 Beyond your AGI, you should know your modified adjusted gross income, also known as MAGI.
 To calculate your MAGI, take your AGI and add back the following deductions:

 - Specific tax exemptions (homestead, disability, senior or veteran)

 - Rental and other passive income or losses

 It’s normal for your AGI and MAGI to be close in amount.
-While you can always contribute to a traditional IRA, if your MAGI exceeds the IRS’ limits, you won’t be able to deduct these contributions on your taxes.
-To qualify for the premium tax credit, your MAGI must fall between 100 – 400% of the federal poverty line.
-Just like with your Adjusted Gross Income, figuring out your MAGI could mean more money back on your tax return.
+While you can always contribute to a traditional IRA, you won’t be able to deduct these contributions on your taxes if your MAGI exceeds the IRS’ limits.

 The Bottom Line